TheThirdOne/computed-tomographic-imaging-gitbook/signal-processing/one-dimensional.md

   Note that our strategy for introducing the frequency domain representation is opposite of that in the preceding subsection.
-In describing Fourier series we defined the inverse transform (22), and then described how to compute its coefficients.
+In describing Fourier series we defined the inverse transform `\eqref{eq:sum-term}`, and then described how to compute its coefficients.
 Now for the DFT we have first described the transform from time into the frequency domain.
 Later in this section we will describe the inverse transform.